 Managers, when you perceive an individual to be difficult, this rebellious uncouth individual who speaks his or her mind, may just be the gem of a team player you need.
 Getting views and feedback that is watered down to be politically right is easy to come by.
 Just look around, every Tom, Nick or Harry is just trying to be nice to get by.
 Managers who clamor to be in your good books by agreeing very quickly what needs to be discussed.
 In the civil service, uniform organizations and family owned businesses, that mantra to tow the line or be marked for life holds true even now.

 I had a tough time and it only got better when the inputs that was shared by this individual helped shift my perspectives on what is needed for the team.
 She was honest, and during the team building session she became an asset to drive what was intended for the learning outcomes.
 For senior managers, business owners and senior civil servants, individuals who speak their mind are not easily to come by.
-For a start, if you understand personality types, research has shown that they make up about 19% of the Earth’s population (Percentage of the D profiles computed in DISC).
+For a start, if you understand personality types, research has shown that they make up about 19% of the Earth’s population (Percentage of the D profiles computed in Everything DISC Singapore).
 That makes them a rare commodity in the first place, and gem to old on to, if you are able to manage them.

 References